BettercareHealth/bettercare/mother-and-baby-friendly-care/test-2.md

 	1. A delivery at home with the family present.
 13. Is it better if a doctor delivers all infants?
 	1. Yes as they have had the most training.
-	1. Yes as this will lower the caesarean section rate.
+	1. Yes as this will lower the Caesarean section rate.
 	1. No as midwives can very competently deliver most infants.
-	1. No as doctors in many poor countries are only allowed to perform instrument deliveries and caesarean sections.
+	1. No as doctors in many poor countries are only allowed to perform instrument deliveries and Caesarean sections.
 14. Can women be safely delivered at home?
 	1. This is a dangerous practice and must be discouraged.
 	1. Home delivery is safe if the delivery is performed by a doctor.